-The management board has performed its going concern assessment and has not identified any going concern risks.
-To assess the management board's assessment, we have performed, inter alia, the following procedures:
+The manager has performed its going concern assessment and has not identified any going concern risks.
+To assess the manager's assessment, we have performed, inter alia, the following procedures:

-- we considered whether the management board's assessment of the going concern risks includes all relevant information of which we are aware as a result of our audit; - we analysed the Fund's financial position as at year-end and compared it to the previous financial year in terms of indicators that could identify going concern risks.
+- we considered whether the manager's assessment of the going concern risks includes all relevant information of which we are aware as a result of our audit; - we analysed the Fund's financial position as at year-end and compared it to the previous financial year in terms of indicators that could identify going concern risks.